 CAREERS AND SELECT EMPLOYERS

 Through the Environmental Informatics field of study, you can prepare for a wide range of careers in academic research or professional environmental management.
 Natural resource agencies, NGOs, and nonprofits are increasingly looking for graduates with the training to analyze digital geospatial data.
-Recently, a U.S. Department of Labor study cited geo-technologies as one of three major areas where future job growth will outstrip demand.
+Recently, a U.S. Department of Labor study cited geo-technologies as a major area of future job growth.

 Environmental Informatics graduates become remote sensing specialists, area foresters, refuge managers, environmental consultants, conservation and wildlife information specialists, restoration planners, and more.